 All these can be extended if your usage calls for more resources.

-- Edit the “Settings” of the VM and go “System” then Motherboard and Enable EFI
+- Edit the Settings of the VM and go to System > Motherboard.
+Select Enable EFI.

 - Create a new virtual machine in

 virt-manager.
 1 Select Import existing disk image, provide the path to the QCOW2 image above.

 - Choose Generic Default for the operating system.

 - Check the box for Customize configuration before install.